Gifted & Talented (G/T) education

 Beginning in kindergarten, we consider all students for gifted education services; therefore, parents do not need to apply for program participation.

-In January, district staff pull testing data for all students and actively recruit students who meet initial criteria.
+In January, district staff pull testing data for all students and actively recruit students who meet the initial criteria.
 Upon parental approval, campus G/T teams conduct evaluations in which quantitative and qualitative data are reviewed.

 Students who meet the district gifted education program criteria are recommended by each campus for participation in the G/T program at their campus.
 Program notification letters are mailed to parents by the G/T Department.